Ypertex/blog/content/articles/alignment-by-the-unaligned/index.md

 ## A Matter of Trust

-These concerns come from a simple fact: It's the first time in history of humankind that even experts don't know how a globally deployed technology *really* works.
+These concerns come from a simple fact: It's the first time in the history of humankind that even experts don't know how a globally deployed technology *really* works.
 Usually, people who don't know just resort to trusting people who, in fact, do know.
-Yet in the case of today's Large Language Models, we don't know and can't even fall back to trusting anyone else---because literally **nobody really knows**.
+Yet in the case of today's large language models, we don't know and can't even fall back to trusting anyone else—because literally **nobody really knows**.

 That's where the AI Alignment comes in.
 If we can't know the inner workings or can't trust another human who knows, is there a way to implement at least some safeguards?